Skip to main content

 • SMO 7: International Financial Reporting Standards

-HKICPA develops and issues Hong Kong Financial Reporting Standards (HKFRS), which are converged with the International Financial Reporting Standards (IFRS) and are to be applied in the preparation of annual financial statements by most companies.
-Listed companies, banks, and insurance companies (i.e., public interest entities) must follow HKFRS.
-Small- and Medium- sized Entities (SME) have the option of applying the HKFRS for Private Entities, which is virtually identical to the IFRS for SMEs.
-HKICPA monitors new pronouncements and revisions issued by the IASB to ensure that standards in Hong Kong S.A.R. are continuously updated.
+HKICPA develops and issues Hong Kong Financial Reporting Standards (HKFRS), which are aligned with International Financial Reporting Standards (IFRS) Accounting Standards and are required for the preparation of annual financial statements by listed companies, banks, insurance companies, and other publicly accountable entities.
+For private entities, the HKFRS for Private Entities is available and is substantially aligned with the IFRS for Small and Medium-sized Entities.
+HKICPA maintains established procedures to monitor new pronouncements and revisions issued by the International Accounting Standards Board to ensure that standards in Hong Kong S.A.R. remain continuously updated, including alignment with the 2025 IFRS Accounting Standards in effect at the time of the assessment.

-HKICPA participates in the international standard-setting process by responding to exposure drafts issued by the IASB and gathers views on proposed standards via events such as roundtables, individual outreach events, and an Annual Accounting Update.
-HKICPA also participates in the international standard-setting process by joining regional and international standard setting forums and undertaking research on IASB projects that are pertinent to Hong Kong S.A.R.
+HKICPA actively participates in the international standard-setting process by responding to exposure drafts and consultation papers issued by the International Accounting Standards Board and by gathering stakeholder views through roundtables, individual outreach activities, and research initiatives relevant to Hong Kong S.A.R.
+HKICPA also participates in regional and international standard-setting forums and related professional networks.

 Current Status: Sustain